pruizf/disco/README.md

 # Versions

-DISCO published in October 2017 its version 1.0 containing texts from the 19th Century.
+DISCO published in October 2017 its **version 1.0** containing texts from the 19th Century.

-In December 2017 a second version was published, which additionally contains onnets between the 15th to the 18th Century, reinforcing the corpus' diachronic dimension.
+In December 2017 a **second version** was published, which additionally contains onnets between the 15th to the 18th Century, reinforcing the corpus' diachronic dimension.
 The second version also contains metadata in RDFa and literary annotations for metrics and enjambment.

-Version 3 was published in October 2019.
+**Version 3** was published in October 2019.
 The main changes are the addition of rhyme-word and rhyme-scheme annotations, besides some text corrections and markup improvements, e.g. in dialogue poems.

-Version 4 was published in December 2021.
-Filipino sonnets written in Spanish from the 19th and early-mid 20th century were added.
+**Version 4** was published in December 2021.
+Philippine sonnets written in Spanish from the 19th and early-mid 20th century were added.

+**Version 5** was published in February 2023.
+The focus of the release was Modernista authors from Latin America and the Philippines.
+Sonnets by two major Latin American Modernista authors were added: Rubén Darío (140 sonnets) and José Santos Chocano; the latter was already present in the corpus with 50 sonnets but 80 sonnets were added for him.
+Metrics for all these poems were annotated automatically with Jumper, and revised manually by one expert annotator.

 # Publication and Preservation